All Episodes

 I appreciate that.

-And I wanted to let you know about the DeWine about faith.
+And I wanted to let you know about the DeWine About Faith.

-Um, do you remember last August when we had the election to get Jeannie Schmidt in for Rob Portman?
+Do you remember last August when we had the election to get Jeannie Schmidt in for Rob Portman?

 Yeah.

-Oh we remember Paul Hackett, and he knows us.
+Oh, I remember Paul Hackett, and he knows us.

 The bottom feeder.

-That a lot of his conservative base would not vote for Hackett, but just possibly not vote at all.
+And I think that could have been a giant dope slap for DeWine, that a lot of his conservative base would not vote for Hackett, but just possibly not vote at all.

 Because if you look, Hackett did not win by that much.

-Uh Hackett did not, he but Hackett lost.
+Hackett did not, but Hackett lost.

 Oh, that's right.